iboutsikas/iboutsikas.github.io/docs/6.4.0/writing.md

 ### Flip Table
 Alternatively, you can "flip" (transpose) the table.
-This will keep the table head (now the first column) fixed in place for better comparision.
+Unlike the other approach, this will keep the table head (now the first column) fixed in place.

 You can enable this behavior by adding `flip-table` or `flip-table-small` to the CSS classes of the table.
-Again, setting `flip-table-small` will only apply on "small" (< 1080px wide) screens.
+Again, the `-small` version will only enable scrolling on "small" screens (< 1080px wide).

-**Note**: This approach only works on simple tables with a single `tbody` and an optional `thead`.
+**NOTE**: This approach only works on simple tables that have a single `tbody` and an optional `thead`.
 {:.message}

 Example: